joeyshi12/obsidian-vault/courses/cpsc314/File Formats.md

     - A scene is made up of nodes, where nodes is an `Object3D`
     - A node may represent a mesh, where the mesh contains all the vertex data
     - https://www.khronos.org/files/gltf20-reference-guide.pdf

+## glTF Features
+- A node may also be a 'skin'.
+Skins contains an array of joints for defining a skeleton hierarchy